 Appointments in respect of non-audit work require the prior approval of the Committee within an established budget.
-In addition, no work can be undertaken by the external auditors in any area where there is any identifiable risk that the work of an individual within the external audit • Valuation of inventory - recognising there is a risk firm or the external audit firm generally could conflict or compromise the quality, objectivity or independence of any audit or compliance work undertaken for the Group.
+In addition, no work can be undertaken by the external auditors in any area where there is any identifiable risk that the work of an individual within the external audit firm or the external audit firm generally could conflict or compromise the quality, objectivity or independence of any audit or compliance work undertaken for the Group.